curriculum vitae

 2019 THE APOLLO 11 - Eleven artists responding creatively via video art to the 1969 Moon landing event.

-The Project Space, Geelong - Victoria, Parkes Observatory - NSW, NASA Deep Space Communications Complex - ACT, Scienceworks Melbourne, Coolart Nature Reserve - Victoria, and The Franklin Institute Science Museum in - Philadelphia
+The Project Space, Geelong - Victoria, Parkes Observatory - NSW, NASA Deep Space Communications Complex - ACT, Scienceworks Melbourne, Coolart Nature Reserve - Victoria, and The Franklin Institute Science Museum - Philadelphia

-2019 Mission Control, Coolart Nature Reserve - Victoria.
-Group show
+2019 Mission Control, Coolart Nature Reserve - Victoria. group show

-2018 AstroLight Festival, Scienceworks, Spottswood, Melbourne
+2018 AstroLight Festival, Scienceworks, Spottswood, Melbourne. group show

 2018 Deeper Darker Brighter, Town Hall Gallery, Hawthorne, Melbuorne - duo show